mindfultatiana/filelinker/README.md

 ```
 /Users/username/Downloads python.exe filelinker.py
 ```
-5. Follow the instructions in the command line and go to the network address listed.
+5. Follow the instructions in the command line and go to the Device URL and/or network address listed.
 ```
 🚀 SERVER STARTED!
 📱 Device URL: http://{local_ip}:{PORT}